metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 # Prerequisites

-* Your application is using React V17+
+* Your application is using React 17 or higher
 * You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase.

 # Getting started